 To enter Torghast’s lobby, simply walk in the portal on the opposite side of the chamber from Ve’nari.

 How to get to Torghast in WoW

-If you queue for a higher difficulty level, you will, at the end of that layer, earn all of the rewards you would have by completing all of the lower levels.
-You may only earn end rewards (Soul Ash, Memories, etc.) the first time you’re eligible on a given layer.
+If you queue for a higher difficulty level, you will earn all of the rewards you would have by completing all of the lower levels at the end of that layer.

 What you'll find in the Shadowlands Torghast dungeon

-You will always receive Soul Ash for completing a level for the first time each week.
-Each level has six floors: Five normal floors with mini-bosses and the final boss-only level.
+You will always receive the full amount of Soul Ash for completing levels 1-8 for the first time each week, and both Soul Ash and Soul Cinders for completing levels 9-12.
+Each level has five floors: Four normal floors with mini-bosses and the final boss-only level.
 Here's what you'll find on each floor:

 - Quest objectives: Each floor within a level has a bonus event or objective that you can complete for extra WoW Anima powers.